pd241008/Train_Tracking/README.md

 # WebDev
-This is the project where I have Prepared a Train Tracking System Usining the Pythin Framework and Html Frontend
+This is the project where I have Prepared a Train Tracking System Usining the Python Framework and Html Frontend